 7 reasons your business needs an app – and 1 reason it may not!

 Choosing technology for your business is a bit like checking out the menu at your favourite restaurant: Everything you could possibly want is at your fingertips – you just have to decide what’s right for you.
 A website and social media presence is mandatory for many modern businesses and increasingly, so too is a mobile app.
 But do you actually need one?
 Below are 7 reasons why your business needs an app, and one reason it might not.

 Apps can help solve your customer’s needs

 Where apps shine is when you want to leverage mobile technology to answer a specific challenge or solve a unique need or problem.
-And the biggest advantage for mobile apps comes from hooking into mobile devices that constantly move with people and also offer significant capability in their own right, from hardware to location tracking, camera phones and beyond.
+And the biggest advantage for mobile apps comes from hooking into mobile devices.
+They constantly move with people and offer significant capability in their own right (eg. hardware, location tracking, camera phones).

 A recent example of this was when the Royal Automobile Club of Tasmania (RACT) approached Wave Digital wanting to tap into smartphone technology to help learner drivers in Tasmania.
 Wave Digital created the RACT Learner Driver App that allowed these drivers to log their hours using their phone’s GPS.
 “This not only removed the physical burden of filling in a logbook,’’ says Guy Cooper, Managing Director of Wave Digital, “but it also made it easy for the drivers to complete their recording requirements.
 It engaged them in the process through technology that was well within their comfort zone.
-The results were instant – and accurate and all they had to do was download the app and they had access to their logs anywhere at any time.
+The results were instant – and accurate.
+All they had to do was download the app and they had access to their logs anywhere at any time.
 No more hunting for pens, logging their kilometres driven or lost log books on the customer’s side and no more time-consuming manual inspections of figures on the client’s part.”

 Apps can save time and streamline business processes